5 Best Spots for Snorkeling in Menorca

 Snorkeling| © Channey

-The posidonia walls of Cala Morell make it a perfect place to get close to the island's marine fauna and enjoy large schools of colorful fish.
+The posidonia walls of Cala Morell make it the perfect place to get up close to the island's marine life and enjoy large schools of colorful fish.

-Approach carefully and enjoy this marvel for the senses: this beach is shallow, so it will be easy to swim through and it also has platforms that have been strategically placed to facilitate access to the water.
+Approach with caution and enjoy this wonder for the senses: this beach is shallow, so it's easy to swim across, and there are platforms strategically placed to facilitate access to the water.
 Dive in!

-Where: North coast, near Ciudadela - see on Google maps.
+Where it is: North coast, near Ciudadela - see on Google Maps.

-Book a boat trip to the coves of the north of Menorca
+Book a boat trip around the coves of northern Menorca

 3. Get to know Cala Tamarells in depth with a snorkeling activity